Introduction to Arithmetic Groups: Semisimple groups with Kazhdan's property

-To see this, choose a torsion-free lattice~$\Gamma$ in $\SL(2,\real)$.
+\begin{proof} Choose a torsion-free lattice~$\Gamma$ in $\SL(2,\real)$.
 Then $\Gamma$ is either a surface group or a nonabelian free group.
 In either case, $\Gamma/[\Gamma,\Gamma]$ is infinite, so $\Gamma$ does not have Kazhdan's property.
-Thus, we conclude from \cref{Kazhdan:G->Gamma} below that $\SL(2,\real)$ does not have Kazhdan's property.
+Therefore, we conclude from \cref{Kazhdan:G->Gamma} below that $\SL(2,\real)$ does not have Kazhdan's property. \end{proof}

-\emph{Alternate proof:} The conclusion can be deduced from the classification of the irreducible unitary representations of $\SL(2,\real)$.
-Namely, it is known that the trivial representation is a limit of complementary series representations, so an appropriate direct sum (or direct integral) of complementary series representations has almost invariant vectors. \end{eg}